MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

     ```

     Be sure to replace the placeholders with the values from your Azure resource.

+    > [!NOTE]
+    > You can retrieve the values of `your-endpoint` and `your-api-key` from the page **Keys and Endpoint** in the Azure portal, while `your-deployment-name` is the name of your deployment.
+Finally, if you followed the instructions in the model deployment task, the value of the placeholder called `deployment-model` should be `gpt-35-turbo-16k`.

 1. To verify that your kernel and endpoint is working, enter the following code: